fix-project/fix/README.md

 ```
 3. Build bootstrap as specified in `fix/docs/bootstrap.md`

-4. Now, you should have a working wasm-toolchain`in your `{HOME}` directory,
+4. Now, you should have a working `wasm-toolchain` in your `$HOME` directory,
-and `boot` and `.fix` under your fix source directory.
+   and `.fix` under your fix source directory.
 You are ready to build
 Fix now:
 ```
 cd ~/fix